 QTY PRESCRIBED 15 30

-If the error code is related to 'certificate expired', the pending order will be processed (will not be auto-discontinued), and a notification will be sent to the provider with the message, PIV Card Cert Expired - NO ACTION REQ".
-"DEA certificate expired.
-Renew your certificate."
+If the error code is related to 'certificate expired', the pending order will be processed (will not be auto-discontinued), and a notification will be sent to the provider with the message, "Rx processed: PIV Card Cert Expired - NO ACTION REQ".
+Patch PSO*7*545 will change the PIV Card Certificate Expiration Alert message from "DEA certificate expired.
+Renew your certificate." to "Rx processed: PIV Card Cert Expired - NO ACTION REQ" and Routine PSOPKIV1 was modified to address this change.

+With PSO*7*545, the PIV Card Certificate Revoked Alert message was also changed from "Med orders(s) DCed.
+Cert revoked.
+Contact Pharm." to "Rx NOT processed: PIV Card Certificate Revoked", and Routine PSOPKIV1 was modified to address this change.

 The following changes have been made for finishing a CS order:

 When finishing a pending CS order, if the user does not hold the new PSDRPH security key, the order will be marked as 'Non-Verified'.
 To verify a 'Non-Verified' CS order, the PSDRPH security key is now required.
 To discontinue a pending CS order, the PSDRPH security key is now required.